willbuck/AngularProjectPostmortem/revealslides/slides/services.md

 	- $http has its limitations
 	- doubleClick at ng-conf showed a way of wrapping $http to allow for custom endpoints and had a better way of testing service calls
 	- way too much boiler plate code. started using restangular
-	- NG-BOOK has Restangular in it, check there for more